Thursday, January 21, 2010

 Alcohol, another oxygenated compound is one of the most useful groups, it has good antiseptic and anti viral properties with an uplifting aroma, they are also non-toxic.
 Some of the most common terpene alcohols include linalool which is found in Lavender.

-Lavender has been recorded in aromatherapy as one of the most functional oils to help strengthen the immune system and to help us fight the flu.
+Lavender Essential Oil has been recorded in aromatherapy as one of the most functional oils to help strengthen the immune system and to help us fight the flu.
 This universal oil has been used to comfort the stomach.
 It is gentle enough to apply directly on the belly without diluting it.

 Lavender is an adaptagen virtually used to revive, strengthen, and restore and yet it is a soothing oil.
 It will comfort us while it restores and assists in healing.
 It is also a tonic, for faint, weak systems, palpitations, weak giddiness, spasms and colic.